2012 Abu Dhabi Grand Prix: Practice and qualifying

-Three practice sessions (two on Friday and a third on Saturday) were held before the main Sunday race.
-The Friday afternoon and evening sessions each lasted ninety minutes.
-The third session was held on Saturday afternoon and lasted an hour.
 Conditions were hot and dry for the Friday practice sessions with air and track temperatures falling as sunset emerged meaning lap times were faster in the evening.
 Drivers had to cope with a tailwind between turns eight and nine.
 Hamilton set the pace in the first practice session with a lap of one minute and 43.285 seconds on medium compound tyres, three-tenths of a second quicker than teammate Jenson Button in second.
 Vettel was third fastest with his Red Bull teammate Webber in fifth; they were sandwiched by Alonso.
 Michael Schumacher, Maldonado, Nico Rosberg, Valtteri Bottas and Räikkönen rounded out the top ten fastest drivers of the session.
 Pérez ran wide at the pit lane entry onto the run-off area whilst turning right and attempting a full-speed race entry but avoided contact with the barriers with twelve minutes of the session remaining.
 In the second practice session, Vettel set the fastest lap of the day with a time of one minute and 41.751 seconds which was recorded late in the session; Hamilton finished with the second-fastest time and traded the fastest lap with Vettel.
 His teammate Button was third quickest, with Webber fourth despite losing time towards the end of the ninety-minute period with a kinetic energy recovery system (KERS) cooling leak.
 Grosjean was fifth and his Lotus teammate Räikkönen took sixth.
 The two Ferrari drivers were seventh and eighth (with Alonso ahead of Massa).
 Maldonado and Pérez followed in the top ten.

 Conditions remained hot and dry for the Saturday afternoon practice session.
 Hamilton set the fastest lap of the third session at one minute and 42.130 seconds on soft compound tyres, nearly three-tenths of a second faster than teammate Button.
 Vettel was in his garage for fifty-five minutes because his mechanics rectified a problem with his brake callipers; he managed to do one flying lap with the fastest time in the track's second sector to secure the third quickest-time overall.
 Vettel's time meant his teammate Webber was fourth and Nico Hülkenberg fifth.
 Grosjean was sixth in the faster of the two Lotus cars despite losing track time as his brakes were bled in the pit lane.
 Maldonado took seventh having led the timesheets early in the session.
 Alonso, Räikkönen and di Resta completed the top ten ahead of qualifying.
 At the end of the session, Webber was driving slowly into the pit lane when Räikkönen closed towards the Red Bull driver who took evasive action to avoid a collision.